The Hodge numbers of O'Grady 10 via Ng\^o strings: Abstract

 \section{Abstract}

-We determine the Hodge numbers of the hyper-K\"ahler manifold known as O'Grady $10$ by studying some related modular Lagrangian fibrations by means of a refinement of the Ng\^o Support Theorem.
+We determine the Hodge numbers of the hyper-K\"ahler manifold known as O'Grady $10$ by studying some related modular Lagrangian fibrations by means of N\^go strings, which we introduce via a refinement of the Ng\^o Support Theorem.